weeebr/dizzlefolio/README.md

 MARKET_DATA_PROVIDER=yahoo
 ```

-You can also use Investbrain's built-in fallback mechanism to ensure reliable data access.
-If any provider fails, Investbrain will automatically attempt to retrieve data from the next available provider, continuing through your configured providers until one returns successfully.
+You can also use Dizzlefolio's built-in fallback mechanism to ensure reliable data access.
+If any provider fails, Dizzlefolio will automatically attempt to retrieve data from the next available provider, continuing through your configured providers until one returns successfully.

 Your selected providers should be listed in your environment variables.
 Each should be separated by a comma: